Nytril-ark/rumda/README.md

 <details>
 <summary>configuring further</summary>

-> if you don't want updates, you can mostly directly configure any of the files at ~/.config/ on your pc
->
-> if you do want updates however, it would be better to make the changes in the rumda dir itself
+> it would be better to make changes in the rumda dir itself, as the files at .config are just symlinked to there.
->
-> then migrate them with the install script, and pull from the repo for updates/features.
->
-> note that ~/.config/hypr/ is symlinked to the ones in the rumda dir whenever you use the theme switcher
->
-> so applying changes there would be better
->
+> you can then use any of the theme scripts in rumda/scripts/ to push your updates into place, in case they didn't
+> get pushed there on their own.
+Please open an issue here if you need further guidance.

 </details>